 Too little actionability – What is good for the data industry isn’t necessarily good or useful for client companies.
 At its essence, data helps you think differently about the state of play – both the opportunities and challenges your organization faces – and most importantly, what to do about it.
 While data shouldn’t be the driving force, it sure can help you navigate and make sound decisions.
 Data that doesn’t help shine a light on something new or spur new conversations or ideation isn’t worth anything.
 Nothing at all.
 And this comes from someone who analyzes and interprets data for a living!

-Too few humans – I recognize that everyone is rushing towards automation and someday this blog may be written by robots.
+Too few humans – We recognize that everyone is rushing towards automation and someday this blog may be written by robots.
 But for now, it’s vital to recognize where the power of software ends and where the human analytical edge begins.
 As an op ed in The New York Times recently noted “Google can bring you back 100,000 answers.
 A librarian can bring you back the right one.”
 The focus needs to be on analyzing what matters most and what is worth acting upon – either proactively or reactively.
 Too much data today is of the ‘nice to know’ quality, but doesn’t yield the ‘need to know’ insights that organizations and decision making requires.
 That needs to change right away.

 Lack of integration – The data that companies have is siloed and not shared across functions, units, or departments.
 An easy solve is to bring your data together and create a single dashboard – whether it’s about sales, share of mind, or reputation.
 That way you can focus everyone internally – and all your external agency partners – on the KPI’s.

 Big Data is very much in its infancy today.
 While we are all very optimistic that our clients can leverage their data far better and are very excited to help them do that, it’s just that, as an industry, we have a long way to go to ensure Big Data really lives up to the hype.